BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/tariff_comparison.md

 This will display the cost of your previous accumulative consumption against the elected tariff.

+!!! info

+    These sensors will compare the same time period as the [electricity previous accumulative consumption](../entities/electricity.md#previous-accumulative-consumption) or [gas previous accumulative consumption](../entities/gas.md#previous-accumulative-consumption-m3).

+    If you have changed the [offset](./account.md#previous-consumption-days-offset), then this sensor will use the same offset.

 ### Previous Consumption Override Day Rates

 `event.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_previous_consumption_rates_{{TARIFF COMPARISON NAME}}` for electricity based meters; `event.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_previous_consumption_rates_{{TARIFF COMPARISON NAME}}` for gas based meters.